30 Stress-Free Road Trip Activities for Kids

 Host a lively Rock-Paper-Scissors competition, with the winner challenging the next player.

-Rock-Paper-Scissors may just be one of the oldest games in history, involving three different plays that can be made in a one-on-one matchup: rock beats scissors, scissors beats paper, and paper beats rock.
+Rock-Paper-Scissors may be one of the oldest games in history, involving three plays that can be made in a one-on-one matchup: rock beats scissors, scissors beat paper, and paper beats rock.

 Rock Paper Scissor Hands